J.B. Stothers NMR Facility

 N6A 5B7

 5. Requested data will be sent via e-mail generally within 48 hours of sample receipt.
-Depending on the analysis required, the sample report will generally be sent via e-mail within 7 days after all NMR spectra have been acquired.
+The service summary will generally be sent via e-mail within 7 days after all NMR spectra have been acquired.